 Anything that helps you “discovers” and become true to yourself contributes to your authenticity.

-For example, in “the iceman,” Wim Hof is authentic not just because he can withstand the cold but also because of his way of living and perceiving life.
+For example, in “The iceman,” Wim Hof is authentic not just because he can withstand the cold but also because of his way of living and perceiving life.

 Related: How Does The Wim Hof Method Compare To Other Wellness Practices?